Home Home

 The combat uniforms employed by the United States during the Vietnam war were a whole new breed of uniforms.
 The tropical heat of the area demanded a different type of material.
 One of the most notable differences from other conflicts were the use of slanted front pockets.
 A type of camouflage known as ERDL was also introduced in large quantities.

-1965 US ARMY SLANT POCKET TUNIC - The standard tunic of the US armed forces during the Vietnam war was knwon as the "Slant pocket" due to the angle at which the pockets were placed.
+1965 US ARMY POPLIN SLANT POCKET TUNIC - The standard tunic of the US armed forces during the Vietnam war was knwon as the "Slant pocket" due to the angle at which the pockets were placed.

-1966 US AIR FORCE TUNIC - This is a Third pattern slant pocket tunic with theater made Air Force rank patches.
+1966 US AIR FORCE POPLIN TUNIC - This is a Third pattern slant pocket tunic with theater made Air Force rank patches.
 The sleeves have been shortened.
 Complete with nametag and US Air Force strip.

 1968 US ARMY TUNIC 193rd BRIGADE - Of rip-stop material construction.
 Four pocket design.
 Retains the original tags.
 Dated 1968.
 Complete with 193rd Brigade patch.